 Young players learn more and have more fun when they have more touches on the ball.
 The reason we want to increase engagement is to maximize learning and fun for these players.
 Primarily, kids play soccer to have fun.
 The rest is an added benefit.
 As parents and coaches, we may have different motivations.
-But, the children interest in the game should be the primary goal of a coach.
+But, the children’s interest in the game should be the primary goal of a coach.

 My most fond memories of soccer as a child are playing during games and having fun with my friends.
 I remember one of my coaches gave bright yellow socks and shoe laces to any player that scored more than five goals in a season.
 It was a great way to keep us interested.
 I don’t specifically remember any speech or drill.
 All I remember is the fun I had playing soccer with friends.
 My bet is your players are the same way.

-Since the focus is fun and development, US Soccer recommends shorten the field to increase the amount of activity in the game.
+Since the focus is fun and development, US Soccer recommends shortening the field to increase the amount of activity in the game.
 Furthermore, young players will get tired.
 Imagine an eight-year-old running the entire length of a professional soccer field.
 This is a lot of running especially since a lot of their passing and game play is less accurate than older teams.

 Additionally, teams have less players in younger age groups.
 US soccer recommends U9 soccer games play 7 players versus 7 players (7v7).
 A professional team play with 11 players on each side (11v11).
-Less players on the field means more open space.
+Fewer players on the field mean more open space.
 When young players get tired, they resort to long, inaccurate kicks.
 As a coach, it becomes more difficult to teach tactics and techniques.
 Less engagement from the players means less development.

-Another way to think about this is size the field in proportion to the child’s step to an adult.
+Another way to think about this is the size the field in proportion to the child’s step to an adult.
 If a child’s step is only 75% of a full-grown adult, then the field should be adjusted accordingly.
-The best rule of thumb to use is start small and scale up.
+The best rule of thumb to use is to start small and scale up.
 Your players will thank you for it.
 Remember kids want to play, not run over long distances without kicking the ball.

 How Big Should a U9 Practice Field Be?

-Now that we discussed game dimensions, let’s talk about the size of a practice.
-There are many factors that go into a practice.
+Now that we discussed game dimensions, let’s talk about the size of a practice field.
+There are many factors that go into practice.
 I try to incorporate scrimmage and play into all my practices, however, there will be times that you have a full field.
 Certain drills and games don’t require a full length field.
 For example, a simple warm-up drill such as keep ball needs much less space than a possession drill like 6v4.

 Small sided games are all the rage in youth soccer.
 In this setup, you will create small sided practice fields within the boundaries of a larger field.
-These types of games are highly effective for giving players more touches, which promotes ball control and decision making.
+These types of games are highly effective in giving players more touches, which promotes ball control and decision making.
 In addition, all players on the team can play, limiting the amount of standing around.